bridge in verona with view of towers in the background

 Check out Verona’s historical churches.

-After fueling up, start your second day by visiting all or some of the other three gorgeous churches included in the combined ticket with the cathedral: Basilica di San Zeno, Chiesa di San Fermo, and Basilica di S. Anastasia.
+After fueling up, start your second day by visiting all or some of the other three gorgeous churches included in the combined ticket with the Cathedral that I suggested you visit yesterday.
+Those other three churches are: Basilica di San Zeno, Chiesa di San Fermo, and Basilica di S. Anastasia.

-The Romanesque Basilica di San Zeno is the furthest from the city center, in the San Zeno neighborhood.
+The Romanesque Basilica di San Zeno is the furthest from the city center, in the San Zeno neighborhood… so I think it’s worth the walk, but if you want to stay closer to the center of Verona, this may be one you want to give a pass.

-The church was built over the course of four centuries, from 967 to 1398, and is one of Verona’s key medieval landmarks.
+The church was built over the course of four centuries — from 967 to 1398, to be precise — and it’s one of Verona’s key medieval landmarks.

-The church features a typical Romanesque façade that became the inspiration for most other Romanesque edifices in Verona, along with a beautiful rose window, and a portal decorated with bas-reliefs.
+It features a typical Romanesque façade that became the inspiration for many of its architectural contemporaries in Verona, along with a beautiful rose window, and a portal decorated with bas-reliefs.
+You can also visit the crypt and its beautiful cloisters!

-Facade of the church of the San Fermo Maggiore (Saints Fermo and Rustico).
-Built in the romanesque and gothic style.
-Verona, Italy.
+Facade of the Church of San Fermo Maggiore (Saints Fermo and Rustico) in Verona, Italy, featuring a blend of Romanesque and Gothic architectural styles, on a sunny day in Italy.

 Visit the Scaliger Tombs.

-After visiting the churches, you can check out the unique Scaliger Tombs we mentioned earlier, located next to Piazza dei Signori.
+After visiting some (or all) of the churches, you can check out the unique Scaliger Tombs I mentioned earlier, which are conveniently located next to Piazza dei Signori.

 Discover Colle San Pietro.